 The ultimate goal is to prevent men from developing prostate cancer.
 However, currently there is no proven recommendation or strategy to prevent prostate cancer.

-Prostate cancer can be found early using a simple blood test that looks for elevated prostate-specific antigen antigen (PSA).
+Prostate cancer can be found early using a simple blood test that looks for elevated prostate-specific antigen (PSA).
 It is important to remember that many factors can affect PSA levels, so an elevated PSA does not always indicate cancer.

 Some experts believe that diagnosing prostate cancer early – when treatment might be most effective – saves lives.
 Others question whether the benefits of screening outweigh the potential harmful side effects of treatment.